Young New Zealand First: Foundation and early years

 According to The Spinoff, Young NZ First was founded in 2010.
 However, the Dominion Post reported in 2009 on a youth branch of NZ First being created by Tim Manu, a NZ First member, city councillor, and part-time music teacher.
 Manu said he had been frustrated while a student to see National and Labour groups on campus but no group for NZ First.

 It appears that the formation of Young NZ First was driven by the party's leader, Winston Peters.
 Initial members were reportedly generally left-wing, which contrasted to NZ First's overall centrism.
 Early membership figures are not clear; a former member reports around a dozen members, while another stated that as of 2012 it had 60 members and multiple branches.
 The presence of a youth wing allowed NZ First to counteract its image of a party of older members, such as John Key's comments that NZ First supporters were "dying out".

 The nascent youth wing had influence over the main party during the 2011 election campaign, with one member taking roles such as being on electoral committees, a campaign manager for a candidate, and an informal media adviser.
 The youth wing apparently influenced the party to promise to forgive student debt to graduates who remained in New Zealand for five years, and to reduce use of anti-immigration and "race-baiting rhetoric" that had been used in previous campaigns.

 A key early figure in the organisation was Curwen Rolinson, who was elected to the party's board of directors at age 20, became the public face of Young NZ First, and had a close relationship with the party's leader, Winston Peters.
 However, in 2015, Rolinson (aged 25) resigned, having developed a fractious relationship with the party's leadership.
-Rolinson continues to write a blog called "NZ First Youth" and is associated with NZ First members but is not connected with the party or the youth wing.
+Rolinson continued to write a blog called "NZ First Youth" and was associated with NZ First members but was not connected with the party or the youth wing.